PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/ngfw_metrics/README.md

 In both situations the instrumentation key for the Application Insights has to be provided in the firewall's configuration.
 For more information please refer to [documentation](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/set-up-the-vm-series-firewall-on-azure/enable-azure-application-insights-on-the-vm-series-firewall).

-> [!Note]
+**Note!** \
-> This module supports only the workspace mode - Azure support for classic Application Insights mode will end on Feb 29th 2024.
+This module supports only the workspace mode - Azure support for classic Application Insights mode will end on Feb 29th 2024.

-This module is designed to deploy (or source) a single Log Analytics Workspace and one or more Application Insights instances connected to that workspace.
+This module is designed to deploy (or source) a single Log Analytics Workspace and to create one or more Application Insights instances connected to that workspace.

-> [!Important]
+**Important!** \
-> The metrics gathered within a single Azure Application Insights instance cannot be split back to obtain a result for a single
-> firewall.
-Thus for example, if three firewalls use the same Instrumentation Key and report their respective session
-> utilizations as 90%, 20%, 10%, it is possible to see in Azure the average of 40%, the sum of 120%, the max of 90%, but it is
-> **not possible** to know which of the firewalls reported the 90% utilization.
+The metrics gathered within a single Azure Application Insights instance cannot be split back to obtain a result for a single firewall.
+Thus, for example, if three firewalls use the same Instrumentation Key and report their respective session utilizations as 90%, 20%, 10%, it is possible to see in Azure the average of 40%, the sum of 120%, the max of 90%, but it is **not possible** to know which of the firewalls reported the 90% utilization.
-> Therefore each firewall (or a Scale Set) should send the metrics to a dedicated Application Insights instance.
+Therefore each firewall (or a Scale Set) should send the metrics to a dedicated Application Insights instance.

 Since upgrade to provider 3.x, when destroying infrastructure a resource is being left behind:
 `microsoft.alertsmanagement/smartdetectoralertrules`.
 This resource is not present in the state nor code, it's being created by